lee-b/ChatDev-sane/wiki.md

 ![arch](misc/arch.png)

 - All the configuration content related to ChatDev (such as the background prompt of the agent employee, the work content of each Phase, and how the Phase is combined into a ChatChain), are called a **CompanyConfig** (because ChatDev is like a virtual software company).
 These CompanyConfigs are in the ChatDev project Under ``CompanyConfig/``.
-You can check this [directory](https://github.com/OpenBMB/ChatDev/tree/main/CompanyConfig).
+You can check the CompanyConfig directory.
 In this directory, you will see different CompanyConfig (such as Default, Art, Human).
 Generally speaking, each CompanyConfig will contain 3 configuration files.
   1. ChatChainConfig.json, which controls the overall development process of ChatDev, including which Phase each step is, how many times each Phase needs to be cycled, whether reflection is needed, etc.
   2. PhaseConfig.json, which controls each Phase, and corresponds to ``chatdev/phase.py`` or ``chatdev/composed_phase.py`` in the ChatDev project.
 The Python file realizes the specific working logic of each phase.
 The JSON file here contains the configuration of each phase, such as the background prompt, which employees are participating in the phase, etc.
   3. RoleConfig.json contains the configuration of each employee (agent).
 Currently, it only contains the background prompt of each employee, which is a bunch of text containing placeholders.